rikosintie/Ubuntu4NetworkEngineers/docs/SSH.md

 dsa and rsa are not good choices.
 DSA was deprecated in 2016 and RSA in 2018.
 The keys with -sk at the end are for use with `physical security keys`.
 See the "Yubico" topic later in this section for more information.

 -C Specifies a comment to be added to the public key to make it easier to identify the key in the known_hosts file.
+This is optional.

 Specify a strong passphrase when prompted.
 The passphrase is required anytime you use the key.
 If you don’t password protect the key, and an attacker gets access to the keys, they can log into any server you used them on.